sarahhenderson/Crafty-Social-Buttons/src/README.txt

 Yes!
 The buttons can also be included in any post or page by using one of these shortcodes:

+*	[csblink] for the *Link buttons*
 *	[csbshare] for the *Share buttons*
-*	[csblink] for the *Link buttons*
+*	[csbpageshare] for the *Page Share buttons*

-If your theme doesn't have a widget area where you want the *Link Buttons* to be placed, you can include them by editing your theme template.
+If your theme doesn't have a widget area where you want the buttons to be placed, you can include them by editing your theme template.
 Just include one of these links in your template to generate the buttons:

 *  `<?php do_action('crafty-social-link-buttons'); ?>`
 *  `<?php do_action('crafty-social-share-buttons'); ?>`
+*  `<?php do_action('crafty-social-share-page-buttons'); ?>`

 Since the *Share buttons* are page/post specific, the shortcode is usually best, and since the *Link buttons* are site/site owner specific, the widget or action hook will normally be a better choice.